 Being selfish on the internet won’t do you any good.
 Sometimes, you will have to learn to coexist with other blogs in order to have better exposure.
 If the ones you’re cooperating with have better SEO than you, then all the better.
 You don’t have to outright declare your friendship with them, of course.
 Sometimes all you need to do is hyperlink or backlink back to their content.

 A word of warning, however – you don’t want to do that to a rival blog or website.
 You’ll know they’re your rival when they use the same keywords and publish the same subject as you do.
-Anyone whose website has too much in common with yours is someone you’ll want to avoid giving exposure.
+Anyone whose website has too much in common with yours is someone you’ll want to avoid giving exposure to.
 As for how to increase your chances of getting linked to, just make quality content or include rare (but trustworthy) tidbits of information.
 Exclusive content such as interviews, quotes, photos, or even videos also helps immensely in your SEO and blogging.

 Find your niche